Hjerling-Leffler group

-Our research group is interested in the genetic and cellular mechanisms of the postnatal development and function of the brain with a particular interest in the inhibitory system.
+Our research group is interested in the genetic and cellular mechanisms of the postnatal development and function of the brain with a particular focus on psychiatric disorders.
 We apply advanced mouse genetics in combination with electrophysiology and modern molecular methods.

 Jens Hjerling-Leffler group, May 2020